Wild Palms

 Wild Palms is a five-hour miniseries which was produced by Greengrass Productions and first aired in May 1993 on the ABC network in the United States.
 The sci-fi drama, announced as an "event series", deals with the dangers of politically motivated abuse of mass media technology and virtual realities in particular.
-It was based on a comic strip written by Bruce Wagner and illustrated by Julian Allen first published in 1990 in Details magazine.
+It is based on a comic strip written by Bruce Wagner and illustrated by Julian Allen first published in 1990 in Details magazine.
 Wagner, who also wrote the screenplay, served as executive producer together with Oliver Stone.
 The series stars James Belushi, Dana Delany, Robert Loggia, Kim Cattrall, Bebe Neuwirth, David Warner, and Angie Dickinson.
 The episodes were directed by Kathryn Bigelow, Keith Gordon, Peter Hewitt and Phil Joanou.

 Plot synopsis

-In the United States in the near future of 2007, a right-wing political group called the Fathers dominate large sections of American politics and the media.
+In the United States in the year 2007, the right-wing Fathers dominate large sections of politics and the media.
 A libertarian movement called the Friends opposes the government, often making use of underground guerrilla tactics.
 The Fathers' leader is California Senator Tony Kreutzer, who is also the leader of the Scientology-like Church of Synthiotics and the owner of the Wild Palms media group.
-Kreutzer's Channel 3 TV station is about to launch its first VR program Church Windows, a sitcom that projects characters into viewers' homes as holograms using a system called Mimecom.
+Kreutzer's Channel 3 TV station is about to launch Church Windows, a VR sitcom that projects characters into viewers' homes using a system called Mimecom.

-Harry Wyckoff is a successful patent attorney living in Beverly Hills, California on the brink of becoming a partner in the law firm where he works.
-He has two children with his wife Grace, a perfect housewife who also moonlights as a boutique owner.
-His 11-year-old son Coty is a precocious child actor who has just been cast for Church Windows while Deirdre, his 4-year-old daughter, has been mute since birth.
-His mother-in-law is the impossibly chic socialite and artist Josie Ito, a woman of strong will and numerous social and political connections.
-At night, Harry is plagued by strange dreams of a rhinoceros and a faceless woman who has palm trees tattooed on her body.
+Harry Wyckoff is a successful patent attorney on the brink of becoming a partner in the law firm where he works.
+He has two children with his wife Grace, a perfect housewife who also owns a boutique.
+His 11-year-old son Coty has just been cast for Church Windows, while his 4-year-old daughter Deirdre has been mute from birth.
+His mother-in-law is the chic socialite and artist Josie Ito, a woman of strong will and numerous connections.
+At night Wyckoff is plagued by strange dreams of a rhinoceros and a faceless woman who has palm trees tattooed on her body.

-One day, Harry is visited by a former lover of his college days - the alluring Paige Katz.
-Paige asks for his help in tracking down her 12-year-old son Peter, who disappeared five years earlier.
-Paige is closely associated with the Wild Palms media group, which Harry's firm is going up against in court.
-Harry is passed over for a promotion due to the seeming conflict of interest when it is revealed that Paige works as the public relations director at Wild Palms.
-After this, Harry quits his job and gladly accepts when Kreutzer offers him a job at Channel 3 with a much higher salary.
+One day, he is visited by Paige Katz, a former lover during his college days.
+Paige asks for his help in tracking down her son Peter, who disappeared five years earlier.
+Paige is closely associated with the Wild Palms group, which Wyckoff's firm is going up against in court.
+Wyckoff is passed over for promotion due to the seeming conflict of interest.
+After this, he gladly accepts when Kreutzer offers him a high-paying job at Channel 3.